andOrlando/andorlando.github.io/blog/blogs/notion.md

 Then we get to time.
 This is where it gets really difficult--First, we have to effectively do integer comparison in regex.
 How do you do do that?
 Well you have to use dynamic regular expressions.
-We basically prune all the times outside our winodw.
+We basically prune all the times outside our window.
 We do this by using the fact that `[0-5]` will match all numbers from 0 to 5.
 So if we do `[0-n]`, we can effectively match all numbers less than `n`.
 Basically I do that 8 times, one for each digit of start time, and one for each digit of end time